tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 1. How will you monitor and audit VM Access?

     a.
 Azure Security Center can be used to implement Just in Time (JIT) virtual machine access.
-You can also lock down VM modification using Azure IAM settings using specific users or groups with specific Azure roles assigned
+You can also lock down VM modification using Azure IAM settings using specific users or groups with specific Azure roles assigned.

     b.
-Ensure that admins are included in the appropriate resource administrative groups with appropriate IAM roles assigned
+Ensure that admins are included in the appropriate resource administrative groups with appropriate IAM roles assigned.

 2. How will you monitor and audit network traffic across Virual networks?

     a.
-Azure Security Center can be used to create custom alerts based on logging data from the Network Security Group rule execution
+Azure Security Center can be used to create custom alerts based on logging data from the Network Security Group rule execution.

     b.
-You can use Azure Monitor to do network testing and packet capture across virtual machines and virtual networks
+You can use Azure Monitor to do network testing and packet capture across virtual machines and virtual networks.

     c.
-Azure Monitor and Log Analytics can be leveraged to create queries across Azure event logging that will feed into PowerBI reports
+Azure Monitor and Log Analytics can be leveraged to create queries across Azure event logging that will feed into PowerBI reports.

 3. How will you monitor and audit Azure SQL?

     a.
-Auditing and Threat detection was enabled on all SQL Azure databases
+Auditing and Threat detection was enabled on all SQL Azure databases.

 4. Create custom alerts and execute remediation and investigation activites on detection?

     a.
-Azure Runbooks can be setup to execute on alerts
+Azure Runbooks can be setup to execute on alerts.

 5. What tools would you setup to surface audit and compliance reporting to IT Executives?

     a.
-Compliance Manager can be used to implement compliance activites and task assignements
+Compliance Manager can be used to implement compliance activites and task assignements.

 *Ensuring availability and business continuity*